-- Schedule 4255 has been redesigned to allow you to report and pay any recaptured Angel Investment Credit amounts.
+- For tax years ending on or after December 31, 2013, Illinois lottery winnings and proceeds from sales or other transfers of rights to lottery winnings are sourced to Illinois. - For tax years ending on or after December 31, 2014, Schedule NLD, Illinois Net Loss Deduction has been redesigned.
+See Schedule NLD for more information. - Schedule 4255 has been redesigned to allow you to report and pay any recaptured Angel Investment Credit amounts.
 See the Schedule 4255 Instructions for more information. - Short-year filers only The sunset date for claiming a Veterans Jobs Credit for "qualified veterans" is January 1, 2015.
 Do not claim a Veterans Jobs Credit for "qualified veterans" for tax years beginning on or after January 1, 2015.
-The credit for "qualified unemployed veterans" is still allowed. - For tax years ending on or after December 31, 2013, Illinois lottery winnings and proceeds from sales or other transfers of rights to lottery winnings are sourced to Illinois. - The Enterprise Zone Dividend Subtraction has been eliminated.
-Do not claim this subtraction on your Form IL-1065. - The Ex-felons Jobs Credit has been modified.
+The credit for "qualified unemployed veterans" is still allowed. - The Ex-felons Jobs Credit has been modified.
 The maximum amount of credit that may be claimed for all tax years for wages paid to a particular ex-offender has been raised to \$1,500.
 The definition of a "qualified ex-offender" has also changed.
-See the Specific Instructions on Schedule 1299-A for more information. - Public Act 98-0925 has made changes to the election to apply overpayments from your return against your estimated tax obligation for next year.
+See the Specific Instructions on Schedule 1299-A for more information. - Public Act 98-0122 enacted the Compassionate Use of Medical Cannabis Pilot Program Act surcharge for taxpayers with tax years ending on or after January 1, 2014.
+See Specific Instructions for more information. - Public Act 98-0925 has made changes to the election to apply overpayments from your return against your estimated tax obligation for next year.
 Taxpayers can now elect to apply their overpayments against their estimated tax obligations, even if the election is made after the extended due date of their return.
-See Specific Instructions for more information. - · Taxpayers who are entitled to a refund may now choose to direct deposit their refund into their checking or savings account.
-See Specific Instructions for more information. - Date of merger fields have been added to Step 1 of the 2014 Schedule UB.
+See Specific Instructions for more information. - Taxpayers who are entitled to a refund may now choose to direct deposit their refund into their checking or savings account.
+See Specific Instructions for more information. - · Date of merger fields have been added to Step 1 of the 2014 Schedule UB.
 This information is required if applicable.
-See the Schedule UB Instructions for more information. - Instructions have been added for partnerships who are members of unitary groups.
-See the instructions for Illinois Schedule UB, Combined Apportionment for Unitary Business Group, and "What if I am a member of a unitary group?" in the general instructions below for information about your filing requirements. - Partnerships now have access to some features of MyTax Illinois.
+See the Schedule UB Instructions for more information. - S corporations now have access to some features of MyTax Illinois.
 MyTax Illinois is a centralized location on our website where taxpayers may register a new business, make payments, and manage their tax accounts.
-MyTax Illinois does not currently support filing of the Form IL-1065, but you can make some Form IL-1065 related payments through MyTax Illinois.
+MyTax Illinois does not currently support filing of the Form IL-1120-ST, but you can make some Form IL-1120-ST related payments through MyTax Illinois.
 See tax.illinois.gov for details.